$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions: -equation

 Therefore, if we denote the first non-zero eigenvalue of $F_{\omega_{k,r}, \chi}$ by $\lambda_1$ and an eigenfunction corresponding to $\lambda_1$ by $\phi_1$, we have

 In the last inequality, we used \cite[Lemma 6.5]{Fine}.
 Also, for $\phi \in L^2_{l+2,0}$, by the following lemma, we have

 Combining these two estimates gives the desired estimate. \end{proof}

-\begin{lemma} There exist a constant C and an integer $A$, independent of $k$ and $r$, such that for $\phi \in L^2_{l+2}$ , an integer $r \ge A$ and any $k \gg 0$ we have
+\begin{lemma} There exist a constant C and an integer $A$, independent of $k$ and $r$, such that for $\phi \in L^2_{l+2}$, an integer $r \ge A$ and any $k \gg 0$ we have

 \end{lemma} \begin{remark} Note that our operator $F_{\omega_{k,r},\chi}$ depends on a reference metric $\chi$ which is independent of $k$.
 Thus, when we try to apply the arguments in \cite[Sections 5 and 6]{Fine}, the constant of the elliptic estimate on a model space depends on $k$ in our case.
-Due to this, we cannot deduce the estimate on a local fibered space $X|_D$ from the estimate on a model space $S \times D$, where $S$ is a fiber and $D$ is a small neighborhood on $B$ as in \cite[Lemma5.9]{Fine}.
-Instead of the arguments in \cite[Sections 5 and 6]{Fine}, we follow the line of the standard proof of the local elliptic estimate in \cite[Chapter 5 Theorem 11.1]{Taylor}, and then patch them by using a partition of unity on the total space $X$. \end{remark} \begin{proof} Choose a finite product coordinate system $\{(U_i,\psi_i; z^1, \dots , z^{m+n})\}^N_{i=1}$ on the total space $X$ such that $z^j$ are base direction for $j=m+1, \dots, m+n$ and the coordinate can extend to $U'_i$ satisfying $U_i \subset \subset U'_i$.
+Note also that a model space approximates the original space in the order $k^{-1/2}$ at best.
+Hence, the constant of the elliptic estimate in a model space increases faster than the approximation by a model space.
+Due to this, we cannot deduce the estimate in a local fibered space $X|_D$ from the estimate on a model space $S \times D$, where $S$ is a fiber and $D$ is a small neighborhood on $B$ as in \cite[Lemma 5.9]{Fine}.
+Instead of the model space $S\times D$, we use product coordinate neighborhoods.
+We first obtain the elliptic estimate in the above form on product coordinates by the standard proof of the elliptic estimate on the Euclidean space, and then patch them by using a partition of unity on the total space $X$. \end{remark} \begin{proof} Choose a finite product coordinate system $\{(U_i,\psi_i; z^1, \dots , z^{m+n})\}^N_{i=1}$ on the total space $X$ such that $z^j$ are base direction for $j=m+1, \dots, m+n$ and the coordinate can extend to $U'_i$ satisfying $U_i \subset \subset U'_i$.
 Take also a partition of unity $\{ \rho_i \}^N_{i=1}$ subordinate to $\{(U_i,\psi_i)\}^N_{i=1}$.
 Define a new coordinate system $\{ (U_i, \tau_i; w^1,\dots, w^{m+n}) \}^N_{i=1}$, which is given by $w^j=z^j$ for $j=1, \dots, m$ and $w^j= \sqrt{k} z^j$ for $j=m+1, \dots, m+n$.
 By this scaling and the construction of the approximate solutions $\omega_{k,r}$, the coefficients of the corresponding metric $g_{k,r}$ are $O(1)$ in $C^t$ on this coordinate $(w^1, \dots, w^{m+n})$ for $k \gg 0$ and each fixed $r$, where $t$ is chosen large enough and fixed for the arguments below.
 Denote the linearization of the trace operator by $G_{k,r}$, i.e.